Meta-CAMP/camp_hybrid-assembly/README.md

 source ~/.bashrc # or source ~/.zshrc
 ```

 3. Make sure the installed pipeline works correctly.
-With 10 threads and a maximum of 10 GB allocated, the dataset should finish in approximately 20 minutes.
+With 10 threads and a maximum of 40 GB allocated, the dataset should finish in under 11 minutes.
 --->
 ```Bash
 # Run tests on the included sample dataset